Naveen-Ravipati/DataStructures/README.md

 # DataStructures
-Problems are splits based on important concepts
+Problems are split based on important concepts